triinug/automatic-train/veelyksleht.md

 ## Title

-After checking out this page,
+After checking out this page,<br />
-you can go back to where you started
+you can go back to where you started<br />
 (aka [index page](index.md) )